-Kel Mitchell Announces Wife’s Pregnancy With ‘Good Burger’ Photo You Will Love
+Kel Mitchell Announces Wife’s Pregnancy With Hilarious ‘Good Burger’ Photo

 It’s a ‘Good Burger’ pregnancy!
 Kel Mitchell and his wife Asia Lee announced that they are expecting their first child together in the most epic way, Feb.
 14!
 The couple revealed the exciting news with a ‘Good Burger’ themed photoshoot and it’s the best thing you’ll see all day!

 Kel Mitchell, and Asia Lee are expecting their first child together!
 The couple announced the baby news on Instagram on Valentine’s Day with a Good Burger-themed photo!
-Kel reprised his role as Ed and posed with a hilarious pout while he held a burger and his pregnant wife, of course.
-Asia gazed at her comedian husband while she held an orange soda, Kel’s signature drink on his hit show, Kenan & Kel.
+Kel reprised his role as Ed and posed with a hilarious pout, while he held a burger and his pregnant wife, of course.
+Asia Lee gazed at her comedian husband while she held an orange soda, Kel’s signature drink on his past hit show, Kenan & Kel.

 The pair rocked Good Burger hats that looked like they were straight from the movie set and we’re officially having major 90’s nostalgia!
 “We have a bun in the oven!”, Kel captioned his photo, adding, “Thank you @therealasialee for being the best wife to me the best friend to me and now the best mom to our blessed baby!!
 I love you so much!”
 SO cute!

 Asia Lee posted the same photo to her Instagram with the hashtag, “SURPRISE”.
-She thanked her hubby for his love from day one and showered him with love.
-She looked stunning while she showed off her bare baby bump and we’re obsessed!
+She thanked her hubby for his support from day one and showered him with love.
+She looked stunning with her bare baby bump on display!

 Pregnant Celebs In Bikinis — SEE PICS

-Kel’s 1997 film alongside his longtime friend, Kenan Thompson, 38, was a major hit at the box office.
+Good Burger, which starred Kel’s longtime friend, Kenan Thompson, 38, was a major hit at the box office in 1997.
 And, this isn’t the first time Kel reprised his famous role.
 He reunited with Kenan on The Tonight Show With Jimmy Fallon in 2015 for a Good Burger reunion and it was the greatest seven minutes of our life.

-Kel portrayed his old character, Ed, Good Burger’s manager and Kenan played a construction worker who was not amused by Ed [aka, Kel].
+Kenan later told us that the reunion was “pretty great,” when we caught up with him in NYC on Nov.
+30, 2016.
+He even revealed that he would “love” to get back with Kenan & Kel.
+The sitcom ran on Nickelodeon from 1996-2000 and it was a huge hit for the network.

+While we’re hoping for a Kenan & Kel reunion or even an All That reconciliation, the guys might need to check their schedules.
+Kenan is a senior star on Saturday Night Live and Kel continues to star in Nickelodeon’s, Game Shakers.

-Kel and Asia Lee tied the knot on Jan.
-8, 2012, and this will be the first child for the hilarious couple.
-There has been no word on the baby’s sex or when their precious child will arrive.
+Congrats, again to Kel and Asia Lee who tied the knot on Jan.
+8, 2012!
+There has been no word on the baby’s sex or when their first child will arrive.

 HollywoodLifers, how amazing is this news?
 You can leave your thoughts in the comments below!